💔 How Roskomnadzor Accidentally Tanked My Russian Traffic! A Dev's SEO Story

 To fix it, I had to remove the middleman.

-- Disable Cloudflare: I turned off the proxy completely.
+- Disable Cloudflare: I turned the proxy off completely.

 The Takeaway